National Arena League: 2019 season

+2020–present

-2020 season–present
+2020

 Following the season, the NAL announced it had partnered with Champions Indoor Football (CIF) to create a new league for the 2020 season under a new identity with two conferences: the CIF and NAL.
 The Massachusetts Pirates chose to not join the merged league and the New York Streets were not mentioned as an included team.
 However, it was announced on October 10 that the deal had been postponed, with both leagues playing their own individual schedules in 2020.
 The Pirates rejoined the NAL and the league then added two teams that had originally been given conditional approval to join in the 2018 season, the Jersey Flight and the West Virginia Roughriders (then known as the Richmond Roughriders), from the American Arena League.
 As with almost all other sports leagues, the NAL suspended operations during the COVID-19 pandemic, with intention to hold the season once social distancing mandates were lifted and it was safe to do so.
-The season was fully cancelled by June 12, 2020.
+The season was fully canceled by June 12, 2020.